 State of Michigan Children of Veterans Tuition Grant Program

-Obtain an application from the Children of Veterans Tuition Grant Program (CVTG) at www.michigan.gov/osg.
-Application questions should be directed to (888) 4-GRANTS or e-mail email@example.com.
+Obtain an application from the Children of Veterans Tuition Grant Program (CVTG) Application questions should be directed to Michigan Student Aid at 1-888-447-2687 or email firstname.lastname@example.org.
 Upon approval the applicant will receive a Letter of Eligibility from the State of Michigan Department of Treasury.
 Deliver the Letter of Eligibility to MCC’s Veterans Office in the upper level of the Donald C. Burns Administration/Library Building on the college’s Sidney campus.

 - Costs and Tuition

 - Mesothelioma and Asbestos Awareness Center for Veterans (MAA Center)

 - Mesothelioma Center

 MCC is recognized at the highest level as a veterans-friendly school by the Michigan Veterans Affairs Agency, an organization that strives to connect veterans to benefits and resources.